atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .A. ^ ■ A \ .ft '
 8 .
 ■ h
-— Good God!
-Mr. Selby, let me go let me go — I am undone. — How'' '' you to take such a liberty?
+--Good God!
+Mr. Selby, let me go let me go --I am undone. --How'' '' you to take such a liberty?
 How, indeed, dare I, thoughtless ! to trust myself wkh a man
 LT, r I"' ' t ’ V D •* * ‘
 who pretends to love me, and yet
 . • ...,., L iriryr